The Private Wealth & Private Client Review: Chile

 Chile is a stable country with a broad treaty network and a strong financial system, making it a good alternative for foreign investors that look for a Latin American holding company or investment platform.

-From a tax standpoint, Chile has in recent years undergone a series of tax reforms that have introduced new Tax Regimes, CFC, transfer pricing and GAAR regulations, and digital taxes, among others.
+From a tax standpoint, Chile has in recent years undergone a series of tax reforms that have introduced new tax regimes, CFC, transfer pricing and GAAR regulations, and digital taxes, among other things.

-1 Pablo Chechilnitzky R is a partner at Recabarren & Asociados.
+1 Pablo Chechilnitzky R and Gloria Flores D. are partners at Recabarren & Asociados.

 2 Law No. 21.210 makes this exception applicable to countries that have signed double taxation treaties with Chile before 1 January 2020, but are not yet in force (United States).
 This exception applies until 31 December 2026.